Blaine Robison, M.A.

 Church tradition assigned the house of Miriam as the location of Yeshua's last supper (Geldenhuys 556).
 In that event the house would be well known to Peter.
 Of historical interest is that when Yeshua's followers who had fled to Pella shortly before the destruction of Jerusalem (A.D.
 70) were again allowed to inhabit the south-western portion of the city they rebuilt the ruins of this house into a building for holding religious meetings.

 the one: Grk. ho, definite article, but used here as a demonstrative pronoun. called: Grk. epikaleō, pres. pass. part., may mean (1) to give a name or nickname to; call, name; or (2) call upon for help, aid or intercession; invoke, appeal to, call upon for oneself.
 The first meaning applies here.
 Luke clarifies the identity of this John, due to its common use.
 Mark: Grk.
-Markos, is a common Roman name.
+Markos, the Greek form of the Roman name Marcus.
 His name occurs only eight times in the Besekh, the first mention here.
 How and why this John (Yochanan) assumed a Roman name is unknown.
 Mark was a cousin of Barnabas (Col 4:10), and like him the family probably came originally from Cyprus (cf. Acts 4:36; 15:39).

 where: Grk. hou, adv. of place; in what place. were: Grk. eimi, impf.
 See verse 3 above. many: pl. of Grk. hikanos, adj., of a quality or extent that is quite enough, and may mean (1) sufficient, adequate, large enough; (2) large or much of number and quantity; or (3) fit, appropriate, competent, qualified (BAG).
 The second meaning applies here.
 The adjective suggests a very large house. having gathered together: Grk. sunathroizō, perf. pass. part., cause to be in a place together; assemble, bring together, gather.
 The early disciples met in private homes for fellowship, prayer and worship (Acts 2:46; 8:3). and: Grk. kai, conj.